coverclock/edu-ucar-ncar-scd-libipc/README.md

 # edu-ucar-ncar-scd-libipc
-A fork of the public domain UCAR NCAR SCD LibIPC C software
+A fork of the UCAR NCAR SCD LibIPC software in C.